 Being the clumsy, awkward, British buffoon that I am, I’m sporting a chocolate sauce mustache with croissant flakes in my hair.
 Croissant flakes are down my shirt, in my eyebrows.
 Croissant flakes are pretty much everywhere!

-I peer around to make sure that no one is watching me devour this croissant like an ogre, and notice a Sicilian guy staring at me.
+I peer around to make sure that no one is watching me devour this croissant-like I was an ogre, and notice a Sicilian guy staring at me.
 Horrified that someone seems so transfixed by my croissant gobbling, I make a conscious effort to eat like less of a trollop as I continue.